Mankro/acos-draganddrop/README.md

 * `reveal`: what is revealed in the droppable when this draggable is dragged there?
   By default, the droppable content is replaced with the draggable `content`, which is often the desired effect when dragging text onto empty holes.
-  Accepts values `false` (to disable the reveal effect completely in the droppable) or an object with one of the following keys:
+  Accepts values `false` (to disable the reveal effect completely in the droppable, though it returns the droppable content to its original initial state if another answer has modified it) or an object with one of the following keys:
   - `replace`: replace the droppable content with this HTML string
-  - `append`: append this HTML string to the end of the droppable content (smaller font size and surrounding square brackets are added automatically)
+  - `append`: append this HTML string to the end of the droppable content (smaller font size and surrounding square brackets are added automatically).
+    If another answer has modified the droppable content, the content is replaced with the original droppable content with the new appended value.
   - `prepend`: like `append`, but the HTML string is prepended to the start of the droppable content

   The `append` and `prepend` values may be used, for example, when the student is